What You’ll Learn

 A small nonprofit can start AI-assisted donor management for as little as $20–$100/month using Claude or another AI writing assistant alongside their existing CRM.
 AI-enhanced CRM platforms like Bloomerang or Salesforce NPSP typically run $300–$800/month for a 25-person organization.
 A full custom implementation — including workflow design, tool configuration, and staff training — is scoped individually based on complexity and existing tools.

 Yes.
 Scottship Solutions designs AI donor management systems for nonprofits with no dedicated IT staff.
-The kNot Today implementation — built for a team of fewer than 10 — required zero technical training after delivery.
+The Pender County Head Start implementation — built for a team of fewer than 10 — required zero technical training after delivery.
 Staff interact with AI tools through conversation, not code.
 The key is designing the system around the team’s existing workflow rather than requiring staff to adapt to new technology.

 Traditional segmentation uses manual filters — giving history, geography, campaign response — to create static lists.
 AI segmentation analyzes patterns across hundreds of variables simultaneously: engagement frequency, communication preferences, giving behavior trends, and capacity signals.
 The result is more granular segments that update dynamically and surface insights manual filtering misses — like a mid-level donor with major donor potential.